MostafaAhmed324/MostafaAhmed324/README.md

 **Hi there, I'm a **Software Engneering** for Mobile **application Development**.**

 which is a minority in Egypt.
-Now I am studying Electrical and Computer Engineering.
+Now I have a Bachelor’s degree in Electrical and Computer Engineering.

 **I love programming, Software Development as general and I love working using Flutter.**